jestjs/jest/docs/Es6ClassMocks.md

 });
 ```

+A limitation with the factory parameter is that, since calls to `jest.mock()` are hoisted to the top of the file, it's not possible to first define a variable and then use it in the factory.
+An exception is made for variables that start with the word 'mock'.
+It's up to you to guarantee that they will be initialized on time!

 ### Replacing the mock using [`mockImplementation()`](MockFunctionAPI.md#mockfnmockimplementationfn) or [`mockImplementationOnce()`](MockFunctionAPI.md#mockfnmockimplementationoncefn)
 You can replace all of the above mocks in order to change the implementation, for a single test or all tests, by calling `mockImplementation()` on the existing mock.